martinkearn/Content/Blogs/AI Enrichment Workflow Platform Choices.md

 ## In Summary

-There is no \"best choice\" for which platform will work best for your AI-enrichment pipeline.
+There is no best choice for which platform will work best for your AI-enrichment pipeline.
 Each of the platforms listed in this article have their own distinct advantages and disadvantages and it may be that some combination of some/all of them works best for your scenario.

 For some companies, the development skills and experience may be critical, but for others the freshness of the content could be a driving factor; all these consideration must be taken into account when choosing the right workflow platform for your scenario.